Top Web Development Stacks for Efficient Development in 2024

 Everything a user can see or interact with on the screen.

-The main goal of frontend web development stacks is to create a great user experience with a smooth interface and easy navigation.
-In short they handle the design, layout and usability of websites or web apps.
+The main goal of front-end web development stacks is to create a great user experience with a smooth interface and easy navigation.
+In short they handle the design, layout and usability of websites or different web app ideas.

 Frontend technologies consist of: